brandontrabucco/pixelcnn/README.md

-# Conditional Gated Pixel CNN
+# Pixel CNN

-This repository implements Conditional Gated Pixel CNN in TensorFlow 2.
+This repository implements Pixel CNN in TensorFlow 2.
 Have Fun! -Brandon

 ## Setup